GMC-Modding-Team/Community-Mod-Compilation-redux/data/Goats_mods/Cataclysm_Survival_Extension/README.md

 - Removed `subtype`/collection fields from vanilla integration patches inside the mod where present.
 - CSE-owned item groups keep their required `subtype` declarations.
 - Did not remove vanilla integration patches unless duplicated inside the mod.

+## v0.7

+- Redrew `tileset/cse_items_32.png` with more distinct silhouettes for armor, books, weapons, materials, and tools.
+- Kept all existing `mod_tileset.json` tile mappings unchanged.
+- Preserved clean alpha: transparent background only, with no ground halos or shadow pixels.

+## v0.7.1

+- Rebuilt `tileset/cse_items_32.png` with stricter unique-per-item sprites.
+- Preserved `mod_tileset.json` coordinates and item IDs.
+- Kept transparent backgrounds with binary alpha only; no halos, shadows, or semi-transparent pixels.

+## v0.7.3 - Tile cleanup

+- Removes detached coloured flecks/blotches around the item sprites.
+- Keeps the same tile coordinates and `mod_tileset.json` mappings.
+- Keeps clean fully transparent backgrounds with no halos or ground shadows.